 The sales agent returned later in the week to complete the media for the home and to get the listing agreement signed.

-At this meeting, the Seller stated that, not only were they wanting to sell the home for more than what they had discussed earlier in the week but that they wanted to go $20,000 dollars over the pie in the sky number.
+At this meeting, the Seller stated that not only did they want to sell the home for more than what they had discussed earlier in the week but that they wanted to go $20,000 dollars over the pie in the sky number.

 Although we can understand an individual’s personal evaluation on something they own, the market will determine what something is really worth based on who is willing to pay what.